England in songs - secondary and adults (A1/2)

 "And specially from every shires ende Of Engelond, to Canterbury they wende"

-The songs in this didactic concert take us on a guided tour of "Englishness".
-The concert includes , among others, the fascination with Princess Diana and the royal family (Elton John- Goodbye England´s Rose), the odd peculiarities that the English are famed for (Sting- An Englishman in New York) freedom (I want to break free - Queen), a modern multi-ethnic England still coming to terms with issues over race (Hear my voice - Celeste) the genius of Kate Bush (Running up that hill) and some melancholic reminiscing with Harry Styles (As it was)... and, of course, an obligatory hat tip to The Beatles (Twist and shout).
+The songs in this concert take us on a guided tour of "Englishness".
+The concert includes , among others, the fascination with Princess Diana and the royal family (Elton John- Goodbye England´s Rose), the odd peculiarities that the English are famed for (Sting- An Englishman in New York) freedom (I want to break free - Queen), a modern multi-ethnic England still coming to terms with issues over race (Hear my voice - Celeste) the pop genius of Dua Lipa (Houdini), the harsher sound of Oasis (Wonderwall), a reference to education with Pink Floyd (Brick in the wall) and some melancholic reminiscing with Harry Styles (As it was)... and, of course, an obligatory hat tip to The Beatles (Twist and shout).

 For adult learners we´ll visit the pub with Dire Straits-Sultans of Swing and go to Scarborough Fair while for secondary school learners we´ll listen to Ed Sheeran (A - Team), and Sam Fender (Getting started) singing about some of the social issues affecting youth.